 Another added benefit of this dense growing evergreen holly is that it makes a wonderful habit for birds and other wildlife as it gets older.
 Because you don’t need to prune it and its leaves are so dense, it becomes a reliable shelter for the birds you love to see!

-Grows best in Full Sun to Part Shade.
+Grows best in Full Sun to Partial Shade.
 Furthermore, provide at least 4-5 hours of sun daily to ensure that its foliage is dense and attractive.

 Plant in slightly acidic soil for best results.
 If your soil is too alkaline, mix in some elemental sulfur to lower its pH.